Our Lady of Trakai

-The Mother of God of Trakai is a Roman Catholic icon, located in the main altarpiece of the Church of the Visitation of the Blessed Virgin Mary in Trakai, Lithuania.
+Our Lady of Trakai (Trakų Dievo Motina) is a Roman Catholic icon, located in the main altarpiece of the Basilica of the Visitation of the Blessed Virgin Mary in Trakai, Lithuania.

 Pope Clement XI sent Bishop Konstanty Kazimierz Brzostowski for the canonical coronation of the venerated image on 4 September 1718.

 Analysis

 The icon was painted in the middle of the 15th century and partially repainted in the early 17th century.
 However, according to legend, it was a gift from the Byzantine Emperor Manuel II Palaiologos to Grand Duke Vytautas on the occasion of his baptism.

 Stefan Czarniecki, Kings John II Casimir Vasa and John III Sobieski prayed before the icon.